verlok/blog-11ty/content/blog/performance-now-2024-experience-europe-web-performance-conference/index.md

 - Variable fonts are lighter only if you use 2 or more variations of the font, otherwise just load the single variation (e.g. the bold version for titles)
 - The CSS overview tab in developer tools gives you the idea of how many instances of the page are using which fonts
 - There's a new working group for incremental font transfer, to download only the portion of the font users currently need
-- `size-adjust` (at box size) and `font-size-adjust` (at font level) are useful to try and render the fallback font like the web font (I noted there is a css-size-adjust-tester tool, which I can't find at the moment)
+- `size-adjust` (at box size) and `font-size-adjust` (at font level) are useful to try and render the fallback font like the web font.
+I noted there is a css-size-adjust-tester tool, which I can't find at the moment, whereas I found [Brian Louis Ramirez's fallback font generator](https://screenspan.net/fallback/).
 - Google Publisher Tag (GPT) has a [feature to yield to the main thread](https://developers.google.com/publisher-tag/reference#googletag.config.PageSettingsConfig.threadYield) to optimize INP
 - When there are gaps in commit events in dev tools, look in other tracks or load the trace in Perfetto to find out why